-Eggplant Zucchini Lasagna with tomatoes, creamy pesto ricotta, and fresh basil.
+Eggplant Zucchini Lasagna with burst cherry tomatoes, creamy pesto ricotta, and fresh basil.
 This zucchini lasagna recipe is vegetarian, low carb, and perfect for summer entertaining.

 Why You’ll Love this Eggplant Zucchini Lasagna:

 If you’re like me and trying to figure out how to use an abundance of summer squash, this recipe is for you.
 This zucchini lasagna recipe features layers of creamy pesto ricotta, fresh mozzarella, and sweet cherry tomatoes.
 It’s really one of the most delicious uses of ALL peak-summer produce: zucchini, tomatoes, and basil.